chapagaisa/transformer/README.md

 # BERT_BiGRU

-### Classification of LGBTQ+ Minority Stress on Social Media with a Pre-Trained BERT-BiGRU Model
+### Classification of LGBTQ+ Minority Stress with BERT-BiGRU

 ![BERT_GRU_ARC](https://github.com/chapagaisa/BERT_BiGRU/assets/46834070/abc6a851-d8aa-4634-99c8-2ccef78fb8b2)
 Figure1.
 BERT-BiGRU network architecture.

 ### Dependencies
-The models has been tested in Google Colab which has Python Version of 3.10.12, with following required packages: <br>
+We used a Linux server equipped with an NVIDIA GPU (Please see Experiments section of Paper for details), which has Python Version of 3.10.12, with following required packages to train our models: <br>
 1. torch==2.0.1
 2. transformer==4.30.2
 3. torchtext==0.6